Project Overview

 Understanding Business Needs

-London Underground & TFL’s business goals aim to increase efficiency and productivity of the network.
-As London’s population and economy grows, transport services must improve, ensuring safety and reliability.
+London Underground and TFL’s business goals aim to increase the efficiency and productivity of the network.
+As London’s population and economy grow, transport services must improve, ensuring safety and reliability.
 The aim is to grow passenger demand, creating greater revenues and financial sustainability which can be used to reinvest in further expansion and maintenance of the network as well as reducing emissions to mitigate the climate emergency and clean up London’s air.

 Additionally, after consulting with a member of TFL’s technology team, I also learnt a major technology goal was to start integrating all TFL and London Underground services into one product.
 It was important for me to understand and integrate these technology and business goals as well as users’ needs in the ideation process and ensure they influenced the design solutions I came up with.